-- (60) Available capital resources are classified into those two tiers based on consideration of a number of criteria, focused on five key principles: - 1.
+- (60) Available capital resources are classified into those two tiers based on consideration of a number of criteria, focused on four key principles: - 1.
 Subordination is the extent to which the capital instrument is subordinated to the rights of policyholders in insolvency or winding-up - 2.
 Availability is the extent to which the capital instrument is fully paid and available to absorb losses on going concern and winding up - 3.
-Permanence is the availability of capital instrument over for a sufficiently long period on going concern and winding up - 4.
+Permanence is the availability of capital instrument over a sufficiently long period on going concern and winding up - 4.
 Absence of encumbrances is the extent to which the capital instrument is free from mandatory servicing costs - (61) The RBC identifies two tiers of capital resources: - 1.
 Tier 1 capital resources shall only comprise the capital resources set out in point (63) that absorb losses on a going-concern basis and in winding-up; and, - 2.
 Tier 2 capital resources shall only comprise the capital resources set out in point (64) that absorb losses only in winding-up. - (62) Available capital resources of insurers shall be the aggregate of Tier 1 and Tier 2 capital less the deductions in point (66) and after applying the limits set out in points (67) and (68).

-If the Available Capital resources of the insurer fall below the RBC, Insurance Board shall take appropriate supervisory actions as per Annexure VI of this Directive.

-- (63) Tier 1 capital resources of the insurer shall include the aggregate of any of the following: - 1.
+If the Available Capital resources of the insurer fall below the RBC, the Authority shall take appropriate supervisory actions as per Annexure VI of this Directive. - (63) Tier 1 capital resources of the insurer shall include the aggregate of any of the following: - 1.
 Paid-up (paid-in) capital, issued and fully paid-up ordinary shares - 2.
-Other paid in capital instruments such as preference shares (irredeemable and noncumulative preference shares)

-- 3. Retained earnings, other than future profits embedded in the valuation of technical reserves - 4.
+Other paid in capital instruments such as preference shares (irredeemable and noncumulative preference shares) - 3.
+Retained earnings, other than future profits embedded in the valuation of technical reserves - 4.
 Paid-in (paid-up) subordinated debts - 5.
-Earthquake reserves - (64) Capital instruments which qualify as Tier 2 capital shall include any of the following: - 1.
+Earthquake reserves, Special Reserves and Catastrophic Reserve - (64) Capital instruments which qualify as Tier 2 capital shall include any of the following only to the extent that there is no type of legal, economic or practical restriction that impedes or may impede the insurer to apply the debt at any moment and without any condition to absorb losses in winding-up: - 1.
 Cumulative irredeemable preference shares - 2.
 Irredeemable subordinated debts - 3.
-Other capital resources qualified as Tier 2, including unpaid preference shares, unpaid subordinated debt, letters of credit, guarantees and mutual member calls. - 4.
-Future profits embedded in the valuation of technical provisions (reserves)
+Other capital resources qualified as Tier 2, including unpaid preference shares, unpaid subordinated debt, letters of credit, guarantees and mutual member calls.

+4. Future profits embedded in the valuation of technical provisions of insurance policies (reserves)